ERSILIA TARANTINO BLOG

 Now Imagine another scenario, where you wake up not feeling great, take a moment to breathe and acknowledge why you feel that way, and then get up, just missing the side of the bed with your toe, look out the window, see the sunshine, and smile.
 The day just seems to get better and better.
 You receive a compliment, get an unexpected cheque in the post (well maybe that’s going too far), or you get a call from a new client, and things seem to flow with ease.
 Where we focus and the state of our emotions, has a definite effect on how we work, how we feel and our relationships.

-In the first scenario, In the first scenario, a few little things were able to influence your entire day for the worse - all because you didn’t acknowledge how you felt,and move on in a better state of mind.
-In the second scenario, feeling positive carried on through the rest of your day, and you ended up in a healthy state of mind by the end of it.
+In the first scenario, a few little things influenced your entire day focusing on the worse – all because you didn’t acknowledge how you felt, and move to a better state of mind.
+In the second scenario, feeling positive carried through the rest of the day, and ended up with a healthy state of mind.